 - Swelling, itchiness, or warmth near the clot

-- Skin changes in the leg, such as discoloration, thickening, or ulceration
+- Skin changes, such as discoloration or thickening

 - Sudden shortness of breath

 - Major trauma, such as a car accident, fall, or head injury

 - Estrogen-containing birth control pills and hormone replacement therapies

 - Prior blood clot(s)